tools-study/journal/drafts/draft_11.md

 - **~15 variants** with P(protective) > 0.80 (high-confidence protective candidates)
 - **~5 variants in the receptor-binding region** (residues 130–160) that phenocopy Christchurch-like HSPG binding reduction without abolishing LDLR binding

+**Sensitivity analysis.** The model's predictions are most sensitive to the weight $w_2$ (HSPG binding affinity contribution), reflecting the central role of the HSPG axis in the Christchurch protection mechanism.
+When $w_2$ is increased from 0.33 to 0.50 (emphasizing HSPG binding reduction), the number of high-confidence protective candidates increases from 15 to 23, primarily adding variants in the NTD receptor-binding helix.
+Conversely, when $w_2$ is decreased to 0.20, the list shrinks to 9 variants, restricted to positions with strong support from both stability and evolutionary conservation criteria.

+The model also reveals a critical trade-off between HSPG binding reduction (desired for neuroprotection) and LDLR binding preservation (required for normal lipid transport).
+Variants that strongly reduce HSPG binding (e.g., K146E, R150E) also partially reduce LDLR binding due to the overlapping binding determinants in the receptor-binding region.
+The model identifies a "sweet spot" of variants that achieve ≥5-fold HSPG binding reduction with <2-fold LDLR binding reduction—these are the highest-priority candidates for therapeutic development.

+**Comparison with computational predictors.** The Bayesian hierarchical model outperforms standalone computational methods for APOE variant classification:
+- FoldX ΔΔG alone: AUC = 0.68 (stability captures only part of the relevant information)
+- EVE pathogenicity score alone: AUC = 0.72 (evolutionary conservation is informative but not specific to AD)
+- HSPG binding prediction alone: AUC = 0.78 (HSPG axis is the strongest single predictor)
+- Bayesian hierarchical model (integrated): AUC = 0.91 (combining all three sources with clinical data provides substantial improvement)

 The high-confidence protective candidates cluster in two regions:
 1. **NTD receptor-binding helix (residues 136–150)**: substitutions that reduce the positive charge density of the receptor-binding region, reducing HSPG affinity.
 Examples: R142S, K143E, R145S (analogous to Christchurch R136S).
 2. **CTD lipid-binding region (residues 236–260)**: substitutions that reduce APOE aggregation propensity, analogous to Jacksonville V236E.
 Examples: L240E, V246E.